 Particles propagating in a compactified extra dimension form a tower of massive modes.
+It has also been shown [2, 3, 4] that by placing the SM fermions in the extra dimension, the fermion mass hierarchy can be neatly explained.
+Fermion masses are generated by Yukawa couplings to the Higgs field which is localized near the IR brane.
+A large hierarchy in the fermion masses can then be produced by altering the location of the fermion wave-functions in the extra dimension, overlapping more or less with the Higgs field.
+AdS UV (Mp) IR (TeV) Warped extra dime nsion - gravity is stron t the UV brane but weakens towards the IR ource - arXiv: hep-ph/0601213v1.
 When particles are allowed to propagate in a compactified extra dimension they form a tower of quantized excited states known as Kaluza Klein (KK) modes.
 From a 4D point of view the excited states will appear as more massive particles.
 We identify the zero modes with the Standard Model (SM) particles and the excited states as unique signatures of extra dimensions to be looked for at future collider experiments.

-Soft Wall Extra Dimension

-Inspired by work from AdS/CFT, the warped extra dimension models have been extended by removing the IR brane and replacing it with a smooth space-time cutoff, known as a "soft wall" [5].
-With z being the coordinate in the extra dimension, the soft wall model is realised via the action:

-$$S = \int d^5x \sqrt{|g|} e^{-\Phi(z)} \mathcal{L},$$

-where $\ensuremath{\mathcal{L}}$ is the matter field Lagrangian, and $\Phi(z)$ is the "dilaton" which mediates the strength of the soft wall.
+3 Soft Wall Extra Dimension Inspired by work from AdS/CFT, the warped extra dimension models have been extended by removing the IR brane and replacing it with a smooth space-time cutoff, known as a "soft wall" [5].
+With z being the coordinate in the extra dimension, the soft wall model is realised via the action: $$S = \int d^5 x \sqrt{|g|} e^{-\Phi(z)} \mathcal{L},$$ where ${\it L}$ is the matter field Lagrangian, and $\Phi(z)$ is the "dilaton" which mediates the strength of the soft wall.